iot-for-tillgenglighet/api-transportation/README.md

 This service is responsible for storing road and road segment information and provide it to consumers via an API.

+## Deprecation Notice

+This repository is deprecated and the code has moved to https://github.com/diwise/api-transportation

 # Building, tagging and running with Docker

 `docker build -f deployments/Dockerfile -t iot-for-tillgenglighet/api-transportation:latest .`